-At the beginning of 2020 before lockdown (round 1) kicked in the annual Medico-Legal forums saw the NZNO Professional Services Team (PST) present a series of six forums about covering the broad and essential topic of Scope of Practice.
-The forums were rapidly booked out and feedback proved they were extremely successful.
-The professional team continues to plan and undertake work according to the 2018 Strategy for Nursing- a Strategy which has itself just recently been updated.
-One of those works has been the development and then starting implementation of the blueprint document- Growing Nurses in to Leadership.
-Another piece of work to check out undertaken by a group of researchers including NZNO researchers with input from the broader professional team is the National Fatigue and Shift Work guidelines.
-This document is currently still in draft but its findings and recommendations are likely to have a significant influence on roster design in the future.
+The professional team continues to plan and undertake work according to the 2018-2022 Strategy for Nursing- a Strategy which has itself just recently been updated (Now 2021-2025).
+One of those works has been the development and then starting implementation of the blueprint document- Growing Nurses into Leadership.
+Another piece of work to review undertaken by a group of researchers including NZNO researchers with input from the broader professional team is the National Fatigue and Shift Work guidelines.
+This document is still in draft but its findings and recommendations are likely to have a significant influence on roster design in the future.
 NZNO is finding both documents are being utilised widely as resource documents at national and grass roots setting....
 And they are freely available to members via the NZNO website - they are easy read excellent resources.
-NB The Strategy for Nursing has also been updated.
+NB The updated NZNO Strategy for Nursing is providing foundation to work being done on a national nursing strategy.

-NZNO staff dedicated much of 2019 and now 2020 to fully embracing the Care Capacity Demand Management (CCDM) programme as per the Ministers and MECAs requirements.
+NZNO staff dedicated much of 2019, 2020 and now 2021 to fully embracing the Care Capacity Demand Management (CCDM) programme as per the Health Ministers and MECAs requirements.
 The implementation of CCDM is definitely proving to be a huge undertaking by NZNO with all Organisers, Professional Nurse Advisers and their managers.
-As some of you will know, a number of the DHBs have been "slow adopters" but this work continues to be a primary focus of NZNO as it is truly believed that once established as BAU in DHBs our members will experience a positive change in the work environment -safe high quality care will be supplied by the correct numbers of appropriately skilled nurses with the right resources on all shifts Also an expected outcome from the DHB s CCDM programme is that the predicted increase in staffing at the DHBs will have a positive flow on effect for nurses in other health provider organisations and businesses.
+As some of you will know, a number of the DHBs have been "slow adopters" but this work continues to be a primary focus of NZNO as it is truly believed that once established as BAU in DHBs our members will experience a positive change in the work environment -safe high quality care will be supplied by the correct numbers of appropriately skilled nurses with the right resources on all shifts.
+Also, an expected outcome from the DHB s CCDM programme is that the predicted increase in staffing at the DHBs will have a positive flow on effect for nurses in other health provider organisations and businesses.
 It is sincerely hoped that the vote at AGM from members in favour of a review of the CCDM model will not slow progress or reverse the positive impacts already felt from CCDM.
+The framework for the review is in development and it will be completed by external sources.

-The DHB MECA is again being negotiated this year...NZNO is work hard on behalf of it members, hoping there is not a repeat of the 2018 strikes.
-Or the strikes that are going as a result of failed negotiations for the PHC Nursing workforce...
-NB Over the 2019/2020 period NZNO has very successfully negotiated a large number of employment agreements at a range of Workplaces.
+Whilst the PHC MECA has recently been ratified the DHB MECA negotiations continue.
+The negotiating team ensures there are regular updates available on the NZNO website plus of course via your local Organisers...NZNO is working hard on behalf of it members hoping there is not a repeat of the 2018 strikes.
+NB Over the 2019/2020 period NZNO successfully negotiated a large number of employment agreements at a range of Workplaces.

 The Accord, an agreement between DHBs, NZNO and the Ministry is also proving to be an important work stream for NZNO as we work towards ensuring full employment of all new graduate nurses in a funded entry to practice programme, including ENs who have recently seen their specific ENSSIP program approved.
-Another component of the Accord is exploring how to recruit and retain nurses in New Zealand health systems - this is proving vital for the international nursing pipeline given the current difficulties for international travel/immigration.
-NZNO is also watching /monitoring the impact of COVID-19 on the nursing student pipeline given the unavoidable disruptions to student placements this year.
+Also some EN programs can be undertaken free of cost.
+Another component of the Accord is exploring how to recruit and retain nurses in New Zealand health systems - this is proving vital for the nursing pipeline given the ongoing difficulties for international travel/immigration.
+NZNO is also watching /monitoring the impact of COVID-19 on the nursing student pipeline however the unavoidable disruptions to student placements during 2020 do not seem to have had the level of disruption initially feared.